AsteriskAmpersand/Ice-Stable/README.md

   - Consumes 2 shells per use (up from 1).
   - Fixed Damage changed to 10/16/20/26/30/40/46/50/60 (was 18/26/32/40/48/54/61).
   - Fire Damage changed to 8/9/10/11/12/13/14/15/16 (was 6/8/10/11/12/13/14).
-  - Partbreak Modifier increased to 1.16x (up from 1.00x).
 - Charged Shelling:
   - Uses "Wide" type damage scaling, but uses "Long" type hitbox.
   - Consumes 2 shells per use (up from 1).
-  - Fixed Damage multiplier increased to 1.8x (up from 1.4x).
+  - Fixed Damage multiplier increased to 2.0x (up from 1.4x).
-  - Partbreak Modifier decreased to 1.32x (down from 1.5x).
+  - Partbreak Modifier decreased to 1.4x (down from 1.5x).
   - Charge time now affected by Artillery, instead of Focus.
     - Artillery Lv3 grants a charge time reduction of 45% (equivalent to Focus Lv2).
     - Artillery Lv5 grants a charge time reduction of 60% (equivalent to Focus Lv3).
 - Full Burst:
   - Uses "Wide" type damage scaling, but uses "Normal" type hitbox.
   - Fixed Damage multiplier decreased to 0.8x (down from 0.9x).
-  - Partbreak Modifier increased to 1.22x (up from 1.0x).
   - Per shell delay decreased to 0s (down from 0.05s), to increase consistency.
-- Wyvernfire:
+- Wyvern's Fire:
   - Uses "Wide" type damage scaling and hitbox.
   - Changed to a single larger hit (was 3 small hits).
   - Fixed Damage changed to 80/90/100/150/200/250/266/355/444 (was 66/75/79/86/103/112).
   - Fire Damage changed to 45/54/63/72/81/90/99/108/117 (was 15/18/21/24/27/30/33).
-  - Charge time increased to 3.5s (up from 2.0s).
+  - Charge time increased to 2.7s (up from 2.0s).
   - Cooldown Rate is no longer affected by Artillery skill.
 - Wyrmstake Cannon:
   - Ticks: